xiaobaibaibaibai/ENV623/README.md

 # ENV623
-useing Haskell for environmental protection
+using Haskell for environmental protection